alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 ## UserExec

 The `UserExec` is the heart of our analysis: it is called for each event in our input data set.
-First, we need to access our event, which we can do via ta call to the method `InputEvent`
+First, we need to access our event, which we can do via a call to the method `InputEvent`
 ```cpp
     ...
     #include "AliAODEvent.h"